mdennis281/LANscape/README.md

 ### Message "WARNING: No libpcap provider available ! pcap won't be used"
 This is a missing dependency related to the ARP lookup.
 This is handled in the code, but you would get marginally faster/better results with this installed: [npcap download](https://npcap.com/#download)

-### Unable to see results after initiating a scan
-In order to keep this program lightweight and compatible, it leverages the filesystem to temporarily save the results of an active scan.
-Ensure that you have write permissions in the current working directory of your shell.

 ### Unable to start webview client.
 Try --nogui (Linux)
 Linux and QT (GUI package) dont seem to play well with each other very well.
 If you really want the gui (`python -m lanscape --nogui` is almost as good) I had success on ubuntu desktop by running these: